prologin/stechec2/README.rst

 Installation
 ------------

-Let's suppose you want to install stechec2 with the prologin2013 game, and then use it as a player.
+Let's assume you want to install stechec2 with the prologin2013 game, and then use it as a player.

 Clone the stechec2 repository::